-The occurrence of the Effective Date shall discharge pursuant to the full extent of section 1141(d)(1) of the Bankruptcy Code, from any and all debts of and Claims against the Debtors that arose prior to the Confirmation Date, and any kind of debt specified in §§ 502(g), (h) or (i) of the Bankruptcy Code, whether or not: (i) a proof of Claim based on such debt is filed or deemed filed under § 501 of the Bankruptcy Code; (ii) such Claim is allowed under § 502 of the Bankruptcy Code; or (iii) the holder of such Claim has accepted the Plan.
-On and after the Effective Date, as to every discharged debt and Claim, the Person or Entity that held such debt or Claim shall be precluded from asserting any such debt or Claim against the Debtors or the Reorganized Debtors or their property based upon any document, instrument, act, omission, transaction or other activity of any kind or nature that occurred prior to the Confirmation Date.
+The occurrence of distributions under this Plan following the Closing shall discharge pursuant to the full extent of section 1141(d)(1) of the Bankruptcy Code, from any and all debts of and Claims against the Debtors that arose prior such distributions, and any kind of debt specified in sections 502(g), (h) or (i) of the Bankruptcy Code, whether or not: (i) a proof of Claim based on such debt is filed or deemed filed under § 501 of the Bankruptcy Code; (ii) such Claim is allowed under § 502 of the Bankruptcy Code; or (iii) the holder of such Claim has accepted the Plan.
+On and after such date, as to every discharged debt and Claim, the Person or Entity that held such debt or Claim shall be precluded from asserting any such debt or Claim against the Debtors or the Reorganized Debtors or their property based upon any document, instrument, act, omission, transaction or other activity of any kind or nature that occurred prior to the Confirmation Date.

 The rights and treatment of all Claims against and Interests in the Debtors shall be in exchange for and in complete satisfaction, discharge and release of all Claims and Interests of any nature whatsoever, including any interest accrued thereon from and after the Petition Date (if the approved Plan treatment provides for the accrual of interest on that type of Claim), against the Debtors or their estates, assets, properties or interests in property.
-The Reorganized Debtor shall not be responsible for any obligations of the Other Debtors or their estates except those expressly assumed in accordance with the terms of the Plan.